Armour Square, Chicago

-Armour Square is a Chicago neighborhood on the city's South Side, as well as a larger, officially defined community area, which also includes Chinatown and the CHA Wentworth Gardens housing project.
+Armour Square is one of the 77 community areas of Chicago in Illinois, United States, located on the city's South Side.
+It includes Chinatown and the CHA Wentworth Gardens housing project.
 Armour Square is bordered by Bridgeport to the west, Pilsen to the northwest, Douglas and Grand Boulevard to the east and southeast, and with the Near South Side bordering the area to the north, and Fuller Park bordering its southernmost boundary, along Pershing Road.

 Geography

 Armour Square is bounded by 18th Street to the north, Pershing Road to the south, the Union Pacific railroad tracks on the west and the Dan Ryan Expressway to the east.

 Neighborhood demographics

 Armour Square has historically been a predominantly white, working-class neighborhood with a particularly significant population of both Italian-Americans and Croatian-Americans.
 With its location being immediately south of Chinatown, today the neighborhood also has a large Asian population as well.
 A 2014 survey found that 46.6% of the neighborhood speaks Chinese at home.
 The 3406 census tract in the south of Armour Square is 99% black or African American.